How can I customize the bulk Markdown Export?

 <br>

 Note the if statement used above.
-By default we format the header differently for when the highlights are for a newly synced page, or if they are new highlights on a previously synced page.
+By default, the header is formatted differently when the highlights are for a newly synced page versus new highlights on a previously synced page.

 Highlights synced by #Readwise: {{date}} at {{time}}